Stand Up, Virgin Soldiers

 Stand Up, Virgin Soldiers is a 1977 British film directed by Norman Cohen and starring Robin Askwith and Nigel Davenport.
+The screenplay was written by Leslie Thomas based on his 1975 novel of the same name.
 It is a sequel to The Virgin Soldiers (1969).
-The screenplay was written by Leslie Thomas based on his 1975 novel of the same name.

 Plot

 Two soldiers stationed in Singapore set off in pursuit of the fairer sex instead of carrying out their orders.
 Soon after their arrival on the exotic island, the two visit a local brothel and there encounter a pair of lusty nurses.